Student Handbook/FAQ 2013/14

 Only in exceptional circumstances you can submit a case for consideration by the Extenuating Circumstances Panel.
 You must then provide reasoning for not applying for an extension during the term or a deferral of your exam at the appropriate time.
 The submission must be made known to the School in writing.
-A form for this purpose is available at http://www.as.bham.ac.uk/sca/documents/ec_Notification_of_Extenuating_Circumstances_Form_26_Sept_2011.pdf which you should submit to the School together with any supporting documentation.
+A form for this purpose is available which you should submit to the School together with any supporting documentation: http://intranet.birmingham.ac.uk/as/registry/policy/extcircs/index.aspx .
 Note that it is not enough to have spoken to someone (be it your academic advisor or a member of the Welfare Team).
 The deadline for the submission to Extenuating Circumstances Panel will be announced via email and on the School's welfare pages: http://www.cs.bham.ac.uk/internal/students/welfare/.

 The Extenuating Circumstances Panel will decide whether your application can be accepted.
 If accepted the panel will make a suggestion to the exam board how to handle you application and it is at the discretion of the exam board whether or not to follow this suggestion.
 It is also at the discretion of the exam board to allow you to take an examination again but as a `first sit' (rather than a resit).
 For deriving the degree classification it is at the discretion of the exam board to disregard some results.
 However, please note that marks themselves will not be adjusted on the basis of extenuating circumstances.